overcyber/skill_AliceVolume/instructions/en.md

 of the skill settings

 then do

  - ```aplay -l```

    and see what your card number is.
 Then select that from the drop list in the skill settings

-EG: respeaker 2 could be card 1
+EG: respeaker 2 is likely card 1

  Currently HDMI or USB are not configured so i know they don't work

-Please discuss in discord for additions you find that need added
+Please discuss in discord any additions you find that need added.